EARLY EXPERIENCE ON ADULT RELATIONSHIPS

 Explain how this internal working model affects adult relationships

-The fact that they may be essential gender differences is supported by the fact that more males are classified as avoidantly attached.
+The fact that there may be essential gender differences is supported by the fact that more males are classified as avoidantly attached.
 Avoidant attachment types are extremely independent, self-directed, and often uncomfortable with intimacy.
 They are commitment-phobes and experts at rationalising their way out of any intimate situation.
 Men are more likely than women to be avoidant types.
 There are many similarities between avoidantly attached individuals and alpha males, which leaves this theory in a bit of a pickle, as, according to ET, females are thought to be better off with an alpha male.
-Some could argue that testosterone may contribute to avoidantly attached individuals, which might explain why more males fall into this category.
-This suggests that attachment style may be nature, not nurture, as caregivers are not more inclined to like girls ’ babies.
+Some could argue that testosterone may contribute to avoidant attachment, which might explain why more males fall into this category.
+This suggests that attachment style may be nature, not nurture, as caregivers are not more inclined to like girls’ babies.
 This means attachment style could be biological, and the theory is wrong.

 Despite this theory’s evolutionary principles, its focus is mainly on nurture.
 Yet current research, e.g., Sue Gerhardt, investigates how nurture affects nature.
 For example, love and sensitive parenting are essential to brain development in the early years of life, especially in creating vital neural connections and a well-developed prefrontal cortex.